M-earnest/docker_workshop/_sources/basics/quickstart.md

 `Mounting` describes a mapping from paths outside the docker container to paths inside the docker container.

-This is achieved through the `-v` flag within the `docker run` command and utilized as follows:
+This is achieved through the `-v or --volume` flag within the `docker run` command and utilized as follows:

 `-v path/outside/container:/path/inside/container`